Bulldogs boys hockey challenges New Ulm but falls 3-1

-The Minnesota River Bulldogs took a step up in the rematch with Big South Conference leader New Ulm.
+The Minnesota River Bulldogs took a step up in their rematch with Big South Conference leader New Ulm.

 But the Bulldogs couldn't quite get over the hump and fell to the Eagles 3-1 on Tuesday night at Le Sueur Community Center.